fredyGabriel/crackseg/src/evaluation/README.md

 This directory contains all core logic and helpers for model evaluation, result aggregation, and ensemble analysis.

+## Final Status
+- All evaluation logic and helpers are organized by function and purpose.
+- The structure supports modularity, extension, and reproducibility.
+- All files are documented and versioned with the codebase.

 ## Purpose
 - Centralizes the evaluation workflow, including metrics computation, result loading, ensemble methods, and experiment setup.
 - Promotes modularity and separation of concerns for maintainable and extensible evaluation code.